 This is the remote I am copying

-Adding RF remotes
+Adding IR remotes

 When you register buttons, the command type is set up by default to IR (Infrared).
 However, to register an RF (Radio frequency) button, you need to change the Command type from IR to RF.
 When you call the service, the notification panel shows the instruction to press and hold the button you want to register.
 The light on the Broadlink remote will be lit in red while it is checking the frequency.
 Then after a few seconds, the notification goes away, and another notification comes up asking to press the same button again to register the new RF command.